 Getting to know a student’s family can give you important insight.
 Make it a point to call home with positive behavior reports.
 Try to ask questions and see your students how their parents see them.
 You will win parents and students over by trying this method.

-My favorite thing to do during class is to pull up a chair at the tables and create art with the students.
+My favorite thing to do during class is to pull up a chair at the table and create art with the students.
 Although my document camera often chains me to my desk, it is fun to break free and dig deeper into my students’ lives by asking all sorts of questions.

 You might not be able to build a deep personal relationship with every student in your building, but these tips will help you get closer to many of them.
 Don’t let the busyness of your schedule keep you from experiencing these special moments you can share with your students.
 Students will notice the extra bit of attention you pay them, so make it a point this year to try some of these ideas out.